 8. Other Inaccuracy Factors

-Although FreeStyle Libre is one of the most stable and reliable CGM systems out there, its reliability isn’t established for everyone.
+Although Freestyle Libre is one of the most stable and reliable CGM systems, its reliability is only established for some.

 9. Malfunctioning, Damaged, or Expired Sensor

-If all else fails or doesn’t apply to your case, there’s a chance that you have a faulty sensor.
-This is generally rare, as it’s usually due to problems in the manufacturing, transportation, and/or storage process, but it can still happen.
+If all else fails or doesn’t apply to your case, you may have a faulty sensor.
+This is generally rare, as it’s usually due to problems in the manufacturing, transportation, or storage process, but it can still happen.

 How Does Freestyle Libre Work?